 Academic Excellence + Experiential Learning

-SEA Semester offers the sailing adventure of a lifetime grounded in academic purpose for transferable credit.
+SEA offers the sailing adventure of a lifetime grounded in academic purpose for transferable credit.

 All study abroad programs include multidisciplinary curriculum with course offerings to suit all majors, and are designed to emphasize hands-on learning and independent research.

-All semester at sea programs carry 17-18 credits; the Summer Sessions offer 7-11 credits, depending on the program.
+All undergraduate semester programs carry 17-18 credits; the summer sessions offer 7-11 credits, depending on the program.
 Credits are issued either through the home institution (colleges or universities affiliated with SEA) or through transfer credit from Boston University.

 All SEA faculty have the highest professional degrees in their fields, and many are alumni of the program.

 SEA has received funding for our shipboard labs through the NSF, NOAA, and NASA as a result of the long history of success of SEA in ocean research and education.

 We foster learning communities that allow students to work together to tackle large scale global issues from multidisciplinary perspectives

 Students develop teamwork, decision-making, and problem-solving skills in a real world environment while assuming increasing levels of responsibility at sea

 Practical skills gained include critical thinking, written and oral communication, inquiry and analysis, and information literacy